codeths/kitcoin/API-DOCS.md

 `name` (body): The name of the store
 `description` (body): [Optional] The description of the store
 `classIDs` (body): [Optional] An array of Google Classroom IDs
 `public` (body): Whether the store is public or not.
-Public stores require admin permissions.
+Changing this setting requires admin permissions.
 `managers` (body): An array of user IDs who can manage this store
 `users` (body): An array of user IDs who can access this store